 LGBTQ: What does it mean?

 LGBTQ is an acronym that stands for Lesbian, Gay, Bisexual, Transgender and Queer or Questioning.
-Kids Help Phone uses this acronym because it’s shorter and easier to write, but this section is for anyone in the LGBTTIQQ2SAA community, or anyone else who wants to be here!
+Kids Help Phone uses this acronym because it’s shorter and easier to write.
+This section is for anyone in the LGBTTIQQ2SAA community, or anyone else who wants to be here!

 What is sexual orientation?

 Sexual orientation describes the way a person feels toward people of a particular (or more than one) sex and/or gender both physically and emotionally.

 For example, one sexual orientation is heterosexual or straight, which means being physically and emotionally attracted to people of the opposite sex.
 Another sexual orientation is gay, which means being physically and emotionally attracted to people of the same sex.

 What is gender identity?

 Gender identity describes the way a person feels about their gender — including their body — and the ways they feel they’re expected to behave within that body.
 In other words, gender identity describes how you relate to your sex — the body parts used to define a male or female body — as well as how you feel about the roles boys and girls are expected to play.

 For example, some people identify as cisgender, which means that they identify with the gender they were assigned at birth.
 Other people identify as transgender, which means they identify differently from their birth-assigned sex.

 What’s the difference between sex and gender?

 Sex is a term that’s usually used to talk about a person’s biology or the body they’re assigned at birth (e.g. what visible sex organs a person is born with, like a penis or vagina).

 Gender is a term that’s usually used to talk about how a person feels inside (e.g. if a person feels like a girl, a boy, neither a girl nor a boy, both a girl and a boy or somewhere in between).
 The way a person’s gender is expressed can involve things such as the name or pronoun they use (e.g. he, she, they, etc.) and the types of clothes they wear.

 What does LGBTQ stand for?